JPSvdW/Capstone_Azure_Machine_Learning_Engineer/README.md

 ## Automated ML
 In my "automl.ipynb" I executed a series of cells containing code that would create a machine learning model, save and register the best model from this experiment, and finaly deploy the model as the model with the best accuracy was obtained from the AutoML ecperiment.
 The following is an overview of cells that were executed:

-1) Importi all dependencies that will be used in this notebook.
+1) Import all dependencies that will be used in this notebook.
 2) Show my workspace, resource group, subscription details and choose a name for my experiment.
 3) Create an AML Compute cluster.